 Movie Organization Manifesto – Film Junk’s strict set of rules for organizing and maintaining a DVD and Blu-ray collection that was developed over the course of a continuing series of podcasts.
 To date there have been four installments in the series: Part 1, Part 2, Part 3 and Part 4.

-The Movie Review Show – An early incarnation of the podcast recorded occasionally on an old boombox and cassette tape back when Sean, Jay and Frank were still in elementary school. two long lost episodes of this show have been found and released in MP3 format: The Movie Review Show #9: Robin Hood: Prince of Thieves and The Movie Review Show: VHS Buyer’s Guide.
+The Movie Review Show – An early incarnation of the podcast recorded occasionally on an old boombox and cassette tape back when Sean, Jay and Frank were still in elementary school.
+Four long lost episodes of this show have been found and released in MP3 format: The Movie Review Show #9: Robin Hood: Prince of Thieves, The Movie Review Show #20: Wayne’s World, The Movie Review Show #27: Buffy the Vampire Slayer, and The Movie Review Show: VHS Buyer’s Guide.

 Mr. Brooks – Infamous 2007 thriller starring Kevin Costner as a serial killer that was ravaged by Jay in his review of the film, despite the fact that many others praised it for being dark and twisted and casting Costner against type.